-It is a positive sign to see that the population of A. modestus has remained fairly constant since the 1950's and that C. gigas has actually declined since the surveys began.
+Although A. modestus has increased in abundance since the last survey its increase it still relatively small and our native species (S. Balanoides) is still doing well and does not seem to be impacted by the abundance changes with A. modestus.
+C. gigas is still declining.
 This would suggest that the native populations are not being adversely affected by these invasive species.
-However, to ensure this remains the situation further monitoring will be conducted.
+However, to ensure this remains the situation further monitoring, particularly of A. modestus, will continue next year.